Football in Romania: The pre-war period

-On June 25, 1899, in Timișoara, the first football match on the current territory of Romania was organized on the Velocitas field, between students of the 6th and 7th grades of the Piarist High School, under the leadership of Professor Karl Müller.
+On 25 June 1899, in Timișoara, the first football match on the current territory of Romania was organised on the Velocitas field, between students of the 6th and 7th grades of the Piarist High School, under the leadership of Professor Karl Müller.
 This was the first football match that respected the rules of the game from that period, although football had been played in Bucharest since 1885, in the area of the "Bolta Rece" restaurant (in the area where the Arc de Triomphe is located today).
-On April 26, 1902, in Timișoara, young people from the Iosefin neighborhood founded the Timișoara Football Club, later the Timișoara Athletic Club.
+On 26 April 1902, in Timișoara, young people from the Iosefin neighbourhood founded the Timișoara Football Club, later the Timișoara Athletic Club.
 It was the first exclusive football club founded on today's territory of Romania.
 But the first interclub football match took place on August 20, 1902, on the field at Pădurea Verde, in front of 100 spectators.
 FC Timișoara lost to Reuniunea de Sport Lugoj with a score of 2-3.

-In Cluj, as early as 1875, sports tournaments of the city's multi-sport clubs were organized.
+In Cluj, as early as 1875, sports tournaments of the city's multi-sport clubs were organised.
 Football was not allowed within the city limits, so the games took place on the meadow to the east (today Nicolae Titulescu Boulevard).
 Since 1900, football matches have also taken place within these events, with the winners receiving silver medals and the finalists bronze.
 From the 1907-1908 season, the first official matches on the territory of our country took place in Cluj, within the second Hungarian league, followed the following season in Arad.